 In the Edo period, which extended from the late 17th century, Japan existed in a period of relative peace with no major wars.
 The country was ruled by the Tokugawa clan Shogun and society had a strict hierarchical structure.
 Among other aspects, the Shogun required all clan leaders (Daimyo) and their retainers (the samurai) to spend alternate years living in Tokyo (then called Edo).
 This led to the growth of Edo as an urban centre, and provided a huge cultural melting pot as different clans converged on the city from the far corners of Japan.

 Edo soon grew to a population of over a million residents – long before any other city in the world did.
-As part of this cultural nexis, the fighting arts developed away from the focus on armed battlefield warfare toward dealing with the everyday life situations which prevailed in the city.
+As part of this cultural nexus, the fighting arts developed away from the focus on armed battlefield warfare toward dealing with the everyday situations which prevailed in the city.

-Consequently, the jujutsu schools emerged and developed to focus on fighting methods appropriate to the time.
-They became more sophisticated, made use of the everyday clothing which was worn so that strangles and chokes could be deployed and they developed more methods of restraint using joint locks and throws to subdue an opponent.
-The techniques were divided into standing and seated techniques and the teachers began to write down the techniques and issue licences to the students who had completed the study of part or all of the curriculum.
-Some of the jujutsu schools included striking techniques (atemi) usually aimed at vital points (kyusho) and they obtained quite sophisticated medical knowledge, so much so, that some jujutsu teachers also became doctors or bonesetters – people who could be called on to fix broken bones or treat other injuries or illness.
+Consequently, the jujutsu schools emerged and developed to focus on fighting methods appropriate to their time.
+They became more sophisticated, made use everyday clothing so that strangles and chokes could be deployed and they developed more varied methods of restraint using joint locks and throws to subdue and control an opponent.
+The techniques were divided into standing and seated techniques and the teachers began to write these down as lists of techniques and issue licences to the students who had completed the study of part or all of the curriculum.

 After the end of the Edo period, Japan began to modernise, creating and adapting its political and legal institutions based on western imperial models.
 Martial arts were marginalised for a time as the country sought to build an army and navy based on those of Britain, France and Germany.
 Martial arts teachers struggled to earn a living and many martials arts were simply lost through teachers ceasing to practice.

 The saviour of martial arts practice, was Kano Jigoro who founded Kodokan Judo.
 Kano was a university student who wanted to learn jujutsu.
-He eventually found a teacher of a jujutsu school called Tenjin Shinyo ryu and practised for several years until his teacher died.
-Kano then continued to train in a school called Kito ryu, until eventually creating Kodokan Judo.
+He eventually found a teacher of a jujutsu school called Tenjin Shinyoryu and practised for several years until his teacher died.
+Kano then continued to train in a school called Kitoryu, until eventually creating Kodokan Judo.

 Eventually, judo emerged into a much more popular system which could be taught and practiced by everyone.
 By the late 19th Century though, the Judo system was often still referred to as jujutsu and it was common for people to practice both.
 One person who did this actually came from Manchester and took up work in Yokohama in 1897.
 His name was Ernest Harrison, a journalist who enjoyed Lancashire catch wrestling.
 Arriving in Japan, he took up jujutsu practising Tenjin Shinyo Ryu before moving to Tokyo where he joined Kano’s Kodokan Judo.
 Harrison is famous in British Judo history and trained in Japan for about 20 years, leaving the country in 1917.